NeoSmartpen/IOS-SDK2.0/README.md

 ## About Neo smartpen

 The Neo smartpen is designed to seamlessly integrate the real and digital worlds by transforming what you write on paper - everything from sketches and designs to business meeting notes - to your iOS, Android and Windows devices.
-It works in tandem with N notebooks, powered by NeoLAB Convergence’s patented Ncode technology and the accompanying application, Neo Notes.
+It works in tandem with N notebooks, powered by NeoLAB Convergence’s patented Ncode™ technology and the accompanying application, Neo Notes.
 Find out more at www.neosmartpen.com

 ## Ncode™ SERVICE DEVELOPMENT GETTING STARTED GUIDE